FuelLabs/sway/docs/book/src/blockchain-development/external_code.md

 > If there is no fallback function, the transaction will revert.

 You can access function parameters for fallback functions using the `call_frames` module in the `std-lib`.
-For example, to access the `_foo` input parameter in the proxy function below, you can use the `second_param` method in the `fallback` function:
+For example, to access the `_foo` input parameter in the proxy function below, you can use the `called_args` method in the `fallback` function:

 ```sway
 {{#include ../../../../test/src/sdk-harness/test_projects/run_external_proxy/src/main.sw:does_not_exist_in_the_target}}